What is an Ed.D. in Educational Technology?

 Is an Ed.D. in Educational Technology Worth it?

-Educational Technology Resources and Organizations
+Educational Technology Resources

 - The Consortium for School Networking (COSN): COSN is the most prominent professional development organization for educational technology specialists in the United States, offering online courses, webinars, and a certification program for leaders in the field.